Fever is described as a symptom of many diseases in Modern medicines.

 Nija jwara occurs due to—

-Vitiated doshas, dhatus (tissue elements) etc; internal factors and
+Vitiated doshas, dhatus (tissue elements), internal factors and

-- Heat exhaustion and extreme sunburn may sometimes results in fever.
+- Heat exhaustion and extreme sunburn may sometimes result in fever.

-- Heavy exercise can lead to increase in the normal body temperature.
+- Heavy exercise can lead to an increase in the normal body temperature.

 - Seasonal Changes.